German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 Caliber, cm 3,7

-Barrel length with flame arrester, cm 362,6 362,6 362,6
+Barrel length with flash suppressor, cm 362,6 362,6 362,6

-System weight in combat / stowed position, kg 1750 / 3560 1550 / 2400 1250 / 2000
+System weight in combat/stowed position, kg 1750 / 3560 1550 / 2400 1250 / 2000

-Angle of vertical aiming, hail. -5 to +85 -8 to +85 -7.5 to +90
+Vertical aiming angle, degrees. from -5 to +85 from -8 to +85 from -7.5 to +90

-Practical rate of fire, rds / min 80 120 150
+Practical rate of fire, rds/min 80 120 150

 Highway speed, km/h up to 50